-With regards to safety Bir Billing is quite safe as all the pilots have lot of experience in flying and also climatic condition makes it the perfect and safest place to fly.
-During takeoff most of the time gliders open up and lift you up in the sky without any difficulties.
-The pilots are also trained to handle bad weather conditions making it the safest place to do Paragliding
+With regards to safety Bir Billing is quite safe as all the pilots have a lot of experience in flying and also climatic condition makes it the perfect and safest place to fly.
+During takeoff, most of the time gliders open up and lift you up in the sky without any difficulties.
+The pilots are also trained to handle bad weather conditions making it the safest place to do Paragliding.

-- I told my Dad to drop me at ISBT Kashmiri gate.
+- I told my Dad to drop me at ISBT Kashmiri Gate.
 It was 2200 Hours at that time.
-I reached ISBT Kashmeri gate at 11 pm.
-During the time in car I was thinking what will I do how will I reach and all that because initially it was meant to be a car trip to Bir with my 4 friends.
+I reached ISBT Kashmiri gate at 11 pm.
+During my time in the car, I was thinking about what will I do how will I reach and all that because initially it was meant to be a car trip to Bir with my 4 friends.